 Tutorial: Create a secured hub and spoke network

-In this tutorial, you'll create a hub and spoke network topology using Azure Virtual Network Manager.
-You'll then deploy a virtual network gateway in the hub virtual network to allow resources in the spoke virtual networks to communicate with remote networks using VPN.
-You'll also configure a security configuration to block outbound network traffic to the internet on ports 80 and 443.
-Lastly, you'll verify that configurations were applied correctly by looking at the virtual network and virtual machine settings.
+In this tutorial, you create a hub and spoke network topology using Azure Virtual Network Manager.
+You then deploy a virtual network gateway in the hub virtual network to allow resources in the spoke virtual networks to communicate with remote networks using VPN.
+Also, you configure a security configuration to block outbound network traffic to the internet on ports 80 and 443.
+Last, you verify that configurations were applied correctly by looking at the virtual network and virtual machine settings.

 In this tutorial, you learn how to:

 - Create a hub and spoke network topology.

 - Create a security configuration blocking traffic on port 80 and 443.

 - An Azure account with an active subscription.
 Create an account for free.

 - Before you can complete steps in this tutorial, you must first create an Azure Virtual Network Manager instance.

 This procedure walks you through creating three virtual networks.
 One is in the West US region and the other two are in the East US region.

 Sign in to the Azure portal.